Jail Education Project

 Jails: Serving Our Local Community

-- As the gateway to the criminal justice system, jails touch many more lives than state prisons.
-Twelve million people rotate through U.S. jails each year, 19 times as many as in prisons.
+- Jails are the gateway to the criminal justice system.
+Jails touch many more lives than prisons.
+More than 12 million people rotate through jails which is 19 times more people than the population that rotates through prisons.

-- Because county jails are local, many people are released nearby making Merrimack College well-positioned to offer reentry support and access to local networks.
+- Jails are local.
+Many people are released to nearby communities, making Merrimack College well-positioned to offer reentry support and partner with local networks.

 Merrimack College Jail Education Project